p-jackson/grizzly-pass/README.md

 A dashboard to show project health.
 It's a work in progress but you can see the current state here:
 [https://grizzly-pass.surge.sh](https://grizzly-pass.surge.sh)

+If you drag drop a correctly formatted json file onto the page (you can find one [here](./example/example.json)) then it will display those projects.